How Vitamin B12 Works

 In addition, vitamin B12 supplements come in the form of sublingual tablets or lozenges, which increase the absorption rate of the vitamin.

-Maintaining healthy levels of vitamin B12 are crucial for a healthy brain.
+Maintaining healthy levels of vitamin B12 is crucial for a healthy brain.

 By increasing your daily intake of vitamin B12 by way of diet, supplements, or a vitamin B12 vaporizer, you can improve the function of your brain and nervous system, leading to increased memory, focus, and energy levels, as well as an elevated mood.